How do people become a member of Oakmont?

 We are currently having a one-year "experiment" moving away from having membership and instead connecting with others through community and covenant.

 9 to Know

-Following worship on the second Sundays, we offer a short presentation to help you learn a little more about Oakmont in 9 minutes or less.
+Following worship on the select Sundays, we offer a short presentation to help you learn a little more about Oakmont in 9 minutes or less.
 It is held in Room 307.

 Click HERE to learn more about 9 to Know.

 Periodically we offer a more in-depth meeting that provides details of what we believe, how Oakmont began, and how you can be involved in our ministry.
 We highly encourage individuals to participate in a Connecting Conversations meeting prior to becoming a part of Oakmont through community or covenant.
 We want you to have as much information about the church before making this important decision.
 We believe the Oakmont 101 experience will assist people prayerfully to discern God's will for their lives.

 Click HERE to learn more about Connecting Conversations.

 Can I get married in your sanctuary?

 Our facilities and ministerial staff is available to all church members and their immediate family for weddings.

 How do I make an appointment to see a minister?